quidworks/quid-wordpress/quid-payments/readme.txt

 = What currencies does it support? =

-QUID supports USD and CAD and will add support for other currencies soon.
+QUID supports USD and CAD.
+We will add support for other currencies soon.

 = Are there restrictions on how QUID can be used? =